tamersp25/docs/src/docs/developer/engines/tutorial/README.md

 > It's entirely possible your engine will not need to use any of the above parameters.
 Their use is optional.

-More information on these items can be found in . . .
+More information on these items can be found in the Engine Developer's Toolkit (see next section).

 ## The Veritone Engine Developer's Toolkit